lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/csrfLoginSelfXSS/README.md

         * only possible to leak information from referenced page
             * if any action performed on that page, it will be executed in context of attacker's user account
                 * additionally, victim user account already logged out
+            * issue addressed and solved in next attack chain

 ## [ADVANCED] Account Take Over (ATO)